We use all ORGANIC ingredients, and purchase chiles & garlic direct from farmers

 Sign up for our newsletter to find out about seed and sauce availability.

-We currently have TWO very delicious Limited Edition hot sauces.
+We currently have FOUR very delicious Limited Edition hot sauces.

 Prik Chi Faa -- A Thai variety selected by Adaptive Seeds for earlier ripening in northern climates.
 These large, cayanne type peppers are advertised as "delicious when lightly smoked", which, well, is what happened this year.
 Our creation is a MILD red sauce, with a full, vegetal flavor, and yes, a pleasant smokiness.

 Czech Black -- A lightly sweet, deep bodied sauce with medium heat, a beautiful garnet color, and hints of dark cherry and pinot noir.
 This has always been a personal favorite, and the only reason I don't grow it every year is that the plants, being largely purple, just do not produce a lot of fruit.